melkilic/js-airlines/README.md

 * This repository has an `array` of airline `object`s.
 Each airline has a name and a logoUrl.
 * Open `index.html` in your browser
-* Open the developer console, and type in `airlines` to see your array of airlines
+* Open the developer console, and type in `airlines` to see the airline data
+* Write your code in `index.js` to fullfill the following deliverables

 ### Deliverables
 * List of Airlines